ANDES MOUNTAIN 10 DAY MOTORCYCLE TOUR

 So, this is an awesome adventure for $2,000 plus flights.

 The international flight to Lima can run anywhere from $500-$1,000 dollars depending on where you are coming from.

 The in-country flights Lima/Cusco/Lima should be less than $200.
 Basically the previous groups have done the whole thing for less than $3,500.
 The flights being the variable.

-It looks as though we will raise our kickstands on June 18, meaning you need to be in Cusco by the 17th.
-I hope you are with us.
+It looks as though we will raise our kickstands on July 1, meaning you need to be in Cusco by June 30 at the latest.

 Butler Travel, out of Portland Oregon has booked hundreds of flights for my passengers and for the volunteers to our organization in Iquitos, People of Peru Project.
 Ask for Nathan and tell him Paul from Peru Voluntours sent you.